 Pearl Barley: The cooking time for this soup is based on pearl barley (learn how to cook barley).
 You can substitute pearled or semi-pearled farro and keep the same cooking time.

-Miso: White or yellow miso paste are the best choice for this soup.
+Miso: White or yellow miso paste are the best choices for this soup.
 They both have a mild, slightly sweet and savory flavor that blends in wonderfully with the mushrooms and barley.
 You really need miso for this soup, or the flavor just won't be the same.
 Many grocery stores sell miso in the refrigerated section.
 You can also buy miso from Japanese markets and many online sources.

 Soy Sauce: Soy sauce flavors the mushrooms instead of salt and adds more umami flavor to the soup.
 You can substitute tamari, Bragg liquid aminos, or Coconut Aminos.
 If you absolutely don't have any of these in your kitchen, you can skip this ingredient without drastically changing the soup.
 Just season the mushrooms with a pinch of salt and pepper.